Region Overviews: Scotland Travel Guide: Overview

 Every Backroads trip is designed to appeal to a wide variety of interests and fitness levels.
 Several routes and a range of levels are offered each day so you can choose how much or how little activity you want to do.
 Learn more about how we determine activity levels.

 The terrain on this trip is mostly rolling, with some moderate and occasionally steep ascents and descents.
 Many of our hikes are on uneven narrow and rocky trails and dirt paths that can be wet, muddy and boggy.
 We also traverse some steep mountain paths with rocky outcrops.
-Please note that on several sections of our hikes the van will be unable to intersect the route.
+Please note that on most days the van will be unable to intersect the route.